AlexWendland/public-note/general/Optimum play exists for 2-player zero-sum games with perfect information.md

 # Statement

 > [!important] Lemma
-> In a 2-player zero-sum deterministic games with perfect information there exists an optimal pure strategy for each player.
+> In a 2-player zero-sum games with perfect information there exists an optimal pure strategy for each player.

 # Proof